-Have a “study zone”
+Have a “study zone.”

-Get your materials together before you start
+Get your materials together before you start.

 Picture it: you settle down to study, but you forget your highlighter.
 You go to find one, but get distracted by a phone call, and then next thing you know your study session has been completely derailed.
-Gathering your materials beforehand will minimize chances for you to get destracted and ultimately help your overall organization.
+Gathering your materials beforehand will minimize chances for you to get distracted and ultimately help your overall organization.

-Make a study schedule
+Make a study schedule.

-Think about comfort
+Think about comfort.

 It may seem obvious, but imagine trying to do anything with a chair that’s wobbly or in a room with flickering lighting.
 Don’t go so comfortable that you might fall asleep, but do find a comfortable chair in a large-enough work area to get the job done.